 \subsubsection{Vector fields preserving foliation structures}

-Let us substitute in the example from the previous Section~\ref{sec::Wng} instead of $\g$ the infinite-dimensional Lie algebra $W_m$ which does not admit the Lie group at all.
+Let us substitute in the example from the previous Section~\ref{sec::Wng} instead of $\g$ the infinite-dimensional Lie algebra $W_m$ which does not admit a Lie group at all.
 However, the geometrical meaning of the Lie algebra $\Wnm$ is clear.
-Indeed, the Lie algebra $\Wnm$ is a subalgebra of the Lie algebra $W_{n+m}$ of formal vector fields on $\kk^{n+m}$ consisting of those vector fields that preserve the trivial foliation $\kk^{n}\times \kk^{m}$.
-Where for any $p\in\kk^{m}$ the product $\kk^{n}\times \{p\}$ is considered to be a leaf of this foliation.
+Indeed, the Lie algebra $\Wnm$ is a subalgebra of the Lie algebra $W_{n+m}$ consisting of formal vector fields on $\kk^{n+m}$ that preserve the trivial foliation $\kk^{n}\times \kk^{m}$, where for any $p\in\kk^{m}$ the product $\kk^{n}\times \{p\}$ is considered to be a leaf of this foliation.
 In other words, a vector field $\nu=\sum_{i=1}^{n+m} \nu_i\dx{i}$ belongs to $\Wnm$ whenever for all $i$ from $1$ to $n$ the formal power series $\nu_i$ does not depend on $x_{n+1},\ldots,x_{n+m}$.